Happy birthday to Frederick Law Olmsted, born April 26, 1822.

-Olmsted knew William Henry Vanderbilt, George Vanderbilt’s father, when they both lived on Staten Island, and the designer had already worked on several Vanderbilt family projects when George Vanderbilt approached him in 1888 to advise on 2,000 acres of North Carolina property he’d already purchased.
+Olmsted knew William Henry Vanderbilt, George Vanderbilt’s father, when they both lived on Staten Island, and the designer had already worked on several Vanderbilt family projects when George Vanderbilt approached him in 1888 to advise on the first 2,000 acres of North Carolina property he’d already purchased.

-Olmsted gave a frank assessment.
-He advised Vanderbilt: “The soil seems to be generally poor.
+“The soil seems to be generally poor.
 The woods are miserable, all the good trees having again and again been culled out and only the runts left.
 The topography is most unsuitable for anything that can properly be called park scenery.
 My advice would be to make a small park in which you look from your house, make a small pleasure ground and gardens; farm your river bottoms chiefly and…keep and fatten livestock with a view to manure and…make the rest a forest.”

 Collaboration with Richard Morris Hunt